-Standard Rationale and elaboration C62 Combining different scales Mandatory scales contir mean explai studies are combined with different ales, ensure that higher scores for entinuous outcomes all have the same eaning for any particular outcome; plain the direction of interpretation; and port when directions were reversed.Sometimes scales have higher scores that reflect a 'better' outcome and sometimes scales have higher scores that reflect a 'better' outcome and sometimes lower scores reflect 'better' outcome.
-Meaningless (and mislea results arise when effect estimates with opposite clinical meanings are cor See Handbook 9.2.3.2 C63 Ensuring meta-analyses are meaningful Mandatory if participants, interventions, comparisons using differe Meta-analyses of very diverse studies can be misleading, for example of studies using different forms of control.
+Synthesizing the i Rationale and elaboration C62 Combining differe nt scales Mandato If studies are combined wi scales, ensure that higher continuous outcomes all h meaning for any particular explain the direction of int and report when direction reversed. th different scores for ave the same outcome; erpretation; Sometimes scales have higher scores that reflect a 'better' outcome and sometimes lower scores reflect 'better' outcome.
+Meaningless (and misleading results arise when effect estimates with opposite clinical meanings are combined See Handbook 9.2.3.2 C63 Ensuring meta-ana meaningful alyses are Mandato Undertake (or display) a monly if participants, interversemparisons and outcome be sufficiently similar to enthat is clinically meaningful entions, es are judged to nsure an answer Meta-analyses of very diverse studies can be misleading, for example of studie using different forms of control.
 Clinical diversity does not necessarily indicate that a meta-analysis should not be performed.
-However, authors must be clear similar to ensure an answer that is clinically meaningful.

-about the underlying question that all studies are addressing.
-See Handbook 9.1.4

-C64 Assessing statistical heterogeneity Mandatory betwe the presence and extent of en-study variation when undertaking a-analysis.
-The presence of heterogeneity affects the extent to which generalizable conclusions can be formed.
+However, authors must be clear about the underlying question that all studies are addressing.
+See Handbook 9.1.4 C64 Assessing statistics al heterogeneity Mandato Assess the presence and e between-study variation w undertaking a meta-analys /hen The presence of heterogeneity affects the extent to which generalizable conclusions can be formed.
 It is important to identify heterogeneity in case there is sufficient information to explain it and offer new insights.
 Authors should recognise that there is much uncertainty in measures such as I-squared and tau-squared when there are few studies.
 Thus, use of simple thresholds to diagnose heterogeneity should be avoided.
-See Handbook 9.5.2 C65 Addressing missing outcome data Highly desirable outcor (due te ler the implications of missing ne data from individual participants o losses to follow up or exclusions inalysis).
-Incomplete outcome data can introduce bias.
-In most circumstances, authors should follow the principles of intention to treat analyses as far as possible (this may not be appropriate for adverse effects or if trying to demonstrate equivalence).
+See Handbook 9.5.2 C65 Addressing missin g outcome data Highly desirab Consider the implications outcome data from individuate to losses to follow up from analysis). lual participants Incomplete outcome data can introduce bias.
+In most circumstances, authors should follow the principles of intention to treat analyses as far as possible (the may not be appropriate for adverse effects or if trying to demonstrate equivalence).
 Risk of bias due to incomplete outcome data is addressed in the Cochrane risk of bias tool.
 However, statistical analyses and careful interpretation of results are additional ways in which the issue can be addressed by review authors.
 Imputation methods can be considered (accompanied by, or in the form of, sensitivity analyses).
-See Handbook 16.2 C66 Addressing skewed data Highly desirable ler the possibility and implications of d data when analysing continuous nes.
-Skewed data are sometimes not usefully summarized by means and standard deviations.
+See Handbook 16.2 C66 Addressing skewe d data Highly desirab Consider the possibility an of skewed data when anal continuous outcomes. - Skewed data are sometimes not usefully summarized by means and standard deviations.
 While statistical methods are approximately valid for large sample sizes, skewed outcome data can lead to misleading results when studies are small.
-See Handbook 9.4.5.3 C67 Addressing studies with more than two groups Mandatory multip appro omissi i-arm studies are included , analyse le intervention groups in an priate way that avoids arbitrary on of relevant groups and double- ng of participants.
-Excluding relevant groups decreases precision and double counting increases precision spuriously; both are inappropriate and unnecessary.
+See Handbook 9.4.5.3 C67 Addressing studies than two groups s with more Mandato If multi-arm studies are incompleted intervention group appropriate way that avoice omission of relevant group counting of participants. ps in an ds arbitrary Excluding relevant groups decreases precision and double counting increases precision spuriously; both are inappropriate and unnecessary.
 Alternative strategies include combining intervention groups, separating comparisons into different forest plots and using multiple treatments meta-analysis.
-See Handbook 7.7.3.8, 16.5.4 C68 Comparing subgroups Mandatory and th studie rroup analyses are to be compared, ere are judged to be sufficient s to do this meaningfully, use a statistical test to compare them.
-Concluding that there is a difference in effect in different subgroups on the basis of differences in the level of statistical significance within subgroups can be very misleading See Handbook 9.6.3.1 C69 Interpreting subgroup analyses Mandatory the su protoc roup analyses are conducted, follow bgroup analysis plan specified in the col without undue emphasis on ular findings.
-Selective reporting, or over-interpretation, of particular subgroups or particular subgroup analyses should be avoided.
-This is especially a problem when multiple subgroup analyses are performed.
-This does not preclude the use of sensible and honest post hoc sub group analyses.
-See Handbook 9.6.5.2 C70 Considering statistical heterogeneity when interpreting the results Mandatory hetero results nto account any statistical ogeneity when interpreting the s, particularly when there is variation direction of effect.
-The presence of heterogeneity affects the extent to which generalizable conclusions can be formed.
-If a fixed-effect analysis is used, the confidence intervals ignore the extent of heterogeneity.
-If a random-effects analysis is used, the result pertains to the mean effect across studies.
-In both cases, the implications of notable heterogeneity should be addressed.
-It may be possible to understand the reasons for the heterogeneity if there are sufficient studies.
-See Handbook 9.5.4
+See Handbook 7.7.3.8, 16.5.4 C68 Comparing subgro ups Mandato If subgroup analyses are to and there are judged to be studies to do this meaning formal statistical test to co e sufficient fully, use a Concluding that there is a difference in effect in different subgroups on the basis of differences in the level of statistical significance within subgroups can be very misleading See Handbook 9.6.3.1